i05nagai/memorandum/language/english.md

     * to draw pictures or patterns while thinking about something else or when you are boring
     * she's doodled all over her textbooks.
 * flat tire
+* blooper
+    * a ffunny mistake made by an actor during the making of a film or television programme and usually removed before the film or progamme is shown
+    * bloopers show
+* outtake
+    * a short part of a film or television progamme or music record that that was removed and not included, usually because it contains mistakes

 ## Nuance